microct-ana-unibe-ch/microvasculature-manuscript/content/submission/01_Revision1/answer.to.reviewers.md

 > Methods/Results - p.
 6 line 9 - What cancer type does this replicate?

-As the two references linked at the end of the first sentence of this paragr state in their title, this is a prostate cancer model.
+As the two references linked at the end of the first sentence of this paragraph state in their title, this is a prostate cancer model.

 > Methods/Results - p.
 7 lines 20 to 23 - Please remove and/or provide more data.
 > Nothing in Figure 4 demonstrates a difference in radiopacity between the contrast agent and mineralized tissue.
 It does look like excellent infilling was achieved, but that's about it.

 It appears that murine bone has a higher mineral bone density of both cortical and trabecular bone, compared to humans and cows, as well as minipigs [@doi:10.1016/j.bone.2011.10.004].
 Typical mice cortical bone density, which is comparable to bone density of mice teeth, ranges from ~900 mg/cm<sup>3</sup> in young mice  to ~1300 mg/cm<sup>3</sup> in adults [@doi:10.1172/JCI6730].
-On the other hand, bone mineral density of minpigs goes from ~600 mg/cm<sup>3</sup> in young individuals up to a maximum of ~1100 mg/cm<sup>3</sup> [@doi:10.1292/jvms.66.599].
+On the other hand, bone mineral density of minipigs goes from ~600 mg/cm<sup>3</sup> in young individuals up to a maximum of ~1100 mg/cm<sup>3</sup> [@doi:10.1292/jvms.66.599].
-This makes it indeed more problematic to distinguish vasulature from the bone in mice simply based on the grey value and requires somewhat more advanced techniques and/or modified contrast formulation.
+This makes it indeed more problematic to distinguish vasculature from the bone in mice simply based on the gray value and requires somewhat more advanced techniques and/or modified contrast formulation.
 We removed this paragraph from the methods/results section, improved and moved it to the discussion section.

 > Methods/Results - p 11 all, p.
 12 Figure 6 - This is literally the only place where any data is given that suggestions individual segmentation is possible.